SRGSSR/pillarbox-android/pillarbox-core-business/docs/README.md

 player.setMediaItem(itemToPlay)
 ```

-### 3 Handle error
+### Handle error

-All exceptions throw by `MediaCompositionMediaItemSource` are catch by the player inside a `PlaybackException`.
+All exceptions thrown by `MediaCompositionMediaItemSource` are caught by the player inside a `PlaybackException`.

-`MediaCompositionMediaItemSource` can throws
+`MediaCompositionMediaItemSource` can throw

 - BlockReasonException when Chapter has a block reason
 - ResourceNotFoundException when no "playable" resource are found in the Chapter